Shuunen/musitop/README.md

 ## Thanks

-* 1by1 & Vlc : for their great music player
+* 1by1 & Vlc : for their great music players
 * Paomedia & Aha-Soft : for their pretty icons
 * Minimist : for easy argument parsing
 * Node-notifier : for easy desktop notification